icollier77/JS-code-quiz/README.md

 ## About The Project

 ### Project Goal
-The goal of this project is to practice Web APIs: DOM manipulation and using local storage.
+The goal of this project is to practice DOM manipulation and using local storage.

 ### Project Specifications